 What To Expect on Inspection Day

-Bergman says the inspector may arrive an hour early to examine exterior features, such as the roof, the foundation, and the structure.
-She suggests asking your home inspection questions before the interior inspection, so make sure to come prepared.
+Bergman says the inspector may arrive an hour early to examine exterior features, such as the roof, foundation, and structure.
+She suggests asking your home inspection questions before the interior inspection, so you’ll want to do your homework and show up prepared.

-During the interior inspection, the home inspector will check all the rooms in the house, as well as the appliances, the heating and cooling systems, the interior plumbing, and the electrical systems.
+During the interior inspection, the home inspector will check all the rooms in the house, as well as the appliances, heating and cooling systems, interior plumbing, and electrical system.
 This is your chance to learn more about what’s happening inside of the home, so take note of any general recommendations.

 “We can offer routine maintenance tips that may be helpful for first-time homeowners,” Bergman says.